- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Raw or lightly steamed fruits and vegetables can be healthy additions to a dog’s diet, and adding fibrous plant material may help calm your dog’s cravings for greenery, all while satisfying their nutritional needs and contributing to a well-rounded diet.

 Keep in mind, however, that not all human-safe fruits and veggies are safe for dogs.
-Be sure to avoid cherries, grapes, and raisins (which can cause kidney damage), and citrus fruits and persimmons (which can cause stomach upset).
+Be sure to avoid cherries, grapes, avocados, and raisins (which can cause kidney damage), and citrus fruits and persimmons (which can cause stomach upset).

 For more information on what human foods your dog can and can’t eat, take a look at our Can My Dog Eat series.